 And what of Pontius Pilate, the man Joseph of Arimathea would have had to convince to release Jesus’s body?
 We can see his personality undergoing an alteration over the course of the four gospels, from being a faceless and heartless tool of Roman oppression in Luke to being a decidedly reluctant executioner in John.
 “I can find no fault with him,” he says of Jesus to the council in the latter gospel, and explicitly asks them whether they wish him to grant the prisoner clemency as part of the Jewish holiday of Passover, which was being celebrated at that time.
 But the council is implacable: “Then they cried all again, saying, ‘Not this man, but Barabbas.’
 Now Barabbas was a robber.”
 Pilate feels he is duty-bound to honor the council’s wishes, sparing the robber and killing the messiah.
 It’s easy enough to imagine this version of the man agreeing to release the body of Jesus to Joseph of Arimathea for a decent burial after the ugly deed has been done.

-This picture of a conflicted Pontius Pilate was filled in even more indelibly by the crucifixion literature that came after the New Testament.
+This portrait of a conflicted Pontius Pilate was filled in even more indelibly by the crucifixion literature that came after the New Testament.
 He came to live in the collective Christian imagination as a thoughtful and fundamentally fair-minded if overly diffident bureaucrat, deeply unsettled by the execution he feels compelled to order.
 In time, as Christianity separated itself fully from Judaism and antisemitism took root among Christian thinkers and believers, this version of Pilate provided a neat way to scapegoat Jews as the killers of Christ — ignoring, of course, the fact that Jesus was himself a Jew, preaching what was during his lifetime a profoundly Jewish message of salvation.

 But the Pontius Pilate whom we meet in ancient records other than the New Testament bears little resemblance to this vaguely tortured figure.
 The two most prolific Jewish writers of the first century both mention him, neither of them in a positive way.
-The philosopher Philo, who was living and writing in Alexandria at the very same time that Pilate was crucifying Jesus in Jerusalem, never wrote a word about the latter but did describe the former’s “venality, his violence, his thefts, his assaults, his abusive behavior, his frequent executions of untried prisoners, and his endless savage ferocity.”
+The philosopher and theologian Philo, who was living and writing in Alexandria at the very same time that Pilate was crucifying Jesus in Jerusalem, never wrote a word about the latter but did describe the former’s “venality, his violence, his thefts, his assaults, his abusive behavior, his frequent executions of untried prisoners, and his endless savage ferocity.”
 And Josephus, an historian who migrated from Judea to Rome, wrote of a governor who couldn’t care less about the sensitivities of his Jewish subjects, who besmirched their holy places with graven images of the Roman emperor despite their howls of protest and thought nothing of raiding temple coffers to finance his infrastructure projects.
-It’s hard to imagine this man showing any compunction whatsoever about executing a Jewish troublemaker like Jesus, and harder still to imagine him giving the body special treatment at the request of a Jewish subject of any stature.
+It’s hard to imagine this man showing any compunction whatsoever about executing a Jewish troublemaker like Jesus, and equally hard to imagine him giving the body special treatment afterward at the request of a Jewish subject of any stature.

 The most prolific author of the New Testament in terms of attribution is the apostle Paul; fully 14 of its 27 books are credited to him, although these take the form of epistles — i.e., letters — written to others rather than consciously created holy texts.
 Scholars today believe that only about half of the epistles attributed to him were definitely the products of his pen, but these probably constitute the oldest texts to be found in the New Testament, predating even the Gospel of Mark.

 The story of Paul’s conversion is perhaps the most famous of all the Christian tales that postdate Jesus’s ascension to heaven.
 Paul was a well-born Jew from the city of Tarsus, who would appear to have held a fairly high position in the Roman provincial government of Palestine at the time of the crucifixion.
-He used his position to, as he himself put it, “persecute beyond measure” Jesus’s followers before and immediately after that event — until, just a few years after the crucifixion, he had a vision of Jesus while he was traveling the road to Damascus; the splendor of it left him blinded for three days.
-When he recovered his eyesight, he set about spreading the good word far and wide, working to set up new communities of believers all across the Roman Empire.
+He used his position to, as he himself put it, “persecute beyond measure” Jesus’s followers before and immediately after that event — until, just a few years after the crucifixion, he had a vision of Jesus while he was traveling the road to Damascus; the splendor of it left him blind for three days.
+When he recovered his eyesight, he set about spreading the good word far and wide, working to set up communities of believers all across the Roman Empire.
 He became the first great Christian missionary, “planting churches” everywhere he went.
 The letters which constitute his contributions to the New Testament were written in connection with this work.
 They provide a precious window into the rapid early evolution of Christian thought.